 Cooling

-- The product clinker is conveyed into the clinker cooler, where it is cooled by air and shaped into a porous material.
+- The process conveys the clinker into a clinker cooler, where air cools it and forms a porous structure.

 Lightweight Aggregate Applications

-- Casting structural steel in lightweight aggregate concrete can protect it from fire and corrosion.
-Also, it can be used to cover architectural needs.
+- Casting structural steel in lightweight aggregate concrete protects it from fire and corrosion and also satisfies architectural requirements.

-- Can be used on roofs as a heat insulation material.
+- Engineers use this on roofs as an effective heat insulation material.

 - Used as insulation for water pipes.